dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 #### Create the storage account service

-1. In the Azure Portal search bar, enter `Storage accounts` and select the matching result.
+1. In the Azure portal search bar, enter `Storage accounts` and select the matching result.
 1. On the storage accounts listing page, select **+ Create**.
 1. On the **Basics** tab, enter the following values:
-    * **Subscription**: Select the same subscription that chose for the container app.
+    * **Subscription**: Select the same subscription that you chose for the container app.
     * **Resource Group**: Select the *msdocs-scalable-razor* resource group you created previously.
     * **Storage account name**: Name the account *scalablerazorstorageXXXX* where the X's are random numbers of your choosing.
 This name must be unique across all of Azure.
     * **Region**: Select a region that is close to you.